Course Drops/Withdrawal Policy

 Term Withdrawal

 Students desiring to withdraw from an academic term should meet with an academic advisor to review consequences and policies.
 Graduate Students should meet with their Graduate Program Director to review consequences and policies.
-The Graduate Catalog has the policy.
+The full policy can be found in the Graduate Catalog.

 Please Note: A term withdrawal is not charged to a student’s Course Withdrawal allotment of 16 semester hours.
 Graduate students do not have a withdrawal allotment.